xbony2/ForgeGroove/README.md

 ## Why use Groovy over Java? (or over Scala or Kotlin?)
 Groovy is a lot like Java; in fact, most Java code would work just the same in Groovy, although it would be unGroovy-like.
 However, Groovy is simpler in many ways, and allows one to make more with less, with not much of a learning curve.

 What about other JVM languages?
-One might like how Groovy is a bit closer in syntax than Scala and Kotlin ([see this page](http://groovy-lang.org/style-guide.html)) but it still allows for much simplification.
+One might like how Groovy is a bit closer in syntax than Scala and Kotlin ([see this page](http://groovy-lang.org/style-guide.html)) but it still allows for plenty of simplification.
 Groovy's syntax might be less awkward in certain situations (*cough* Kotlin's naming with the `fun` keyword is dumb) and it has many nice things in its library.

 ## Does this even work?
 Examples?
 Well, I think so.
 I'll be experimenting with it more later.
 No examples yet.